iamlemec/fastreg/README.md

 fr.poisson(y=R.p, x=I+R.x1+R.x2+C.id1, hdfe=C.id2, data=data)
 ```

 Under the hood, this is all powered by a maximum likelihood estimation routine in `general.py` called `maxlike_panel`.
 Just give this a function that computes the mean log likelihood and it'll take care of the rest, computing standard errors from the inverse of the Fisher information matrix.
 This is then specialized into a generalized linear model routine called `glm`, which accepts a loss function along with data.
-I've provided implementations for `logit`, `poisson`, `negbin`, `zinf_poisson`, `zinf_negbin`, and `gols`.
+I've provided implementations for `logit`, `poisson`, `negbin`, `poisson_zinf`, `negbin_zinf`, and `gols`.

 ### Custom factors